 - Comes up in a few Deftones songs, but most creepily in "Digital Bath"; about a man who electrocutes his lover in the bath.

 - What makes "Digital Bath" all the more amazing, is that up until that exact line, the lyrics made it seem like an Intercourse with You song.
 The sound itself is more seductive than anything.

 - "A Little Piece of Heaven" by Avenged Sevenfold is about marriage proposal Gone Horribly Wrong.
 He doesn't take rejection well, but they eventually do work things out.

-- Note that after you murder your girlfriend, eat her heart, fuck her corpse, get killed by her possessed corpse, then get married in Hell and possess your old bodies, going on a mass murder spree is about as happy as you can get.
+- Note that after you murder your girlfriend, eat her heart, fork her corpse, get killed by her possessed corpse, then get married in Hell and possess your old bodies, going on a mass murder spree is about as happy as you can get.